mrogers0104/Engineering-OptimizeArmBracket1/README.md

 # OptimizeArmBracket1

+# !!! **Alert:** This is for testing GitHub Actions ONLY!
+Do **NOT** use for any other purpose!!!

 **OptimizeArmBracket** is a C# program that designs an arm bracket to find its optimal weight.
 The optimization process employs a genetic algorithm, and the implementation utilizes GeneticSharp.
 ## Genetic Algorithm (GA)
 What is a genetic algorithm?

 A **genetic algorithm (GA)** is like a computer program that mimics how nature works.
 Imagine you have a group of creatures, and they all have different traits.
-Some traits help them survive better in their environment, while others don’t.
+Some traits help them survive better in their environment, while others donï¿½t.
 The GA tries to find the best combination of these traits to solve a problem.

 Here's how it works step by step as it relates to designing an arm bracket:
 1. Creating a Population: Imagine you have a bunch of random creatures (here we call them "arm brackets").
 Each arm bracket represents a possible solution to the problem.
 These solutions are like different recipes for solving the problem.
 The problem being solved is which chromosome weights less than the other chromosomes in the population.